jocoand/compose-showcase/README.md

         ...
   ```

-- Mark your target component with `sequenceShowcaseTarget` modifier
+- Mark your target view with `sequenceShowcaseTarget` modifier

 - ```
-    // Component to be highlighted
+    // View to be highlighted
-    Greeting(
+    MyView1(
       modifier = Modifier
           .sequenceShowcaseTarget(
               index = 0,